yousefalatari/ma1sd/docs/features/directory.md

 ```apache
 ProxyPass /_matrix/client/r0/user_directory/ http://0.0.0.0:8090/_matrix/client/r0/user_directory/
 ```
-`ProxyPreserveHost` or equivalent must be enabled to detect to which Homeserver mxisd should talk to when building results.
+`ProxyPreserveHost` or equivalent must be enabled to detect to which Homeserver ma1sd should talk to when building results.

 Your `VirtualHost` should now look like this: